 How Does Therapy Help with Stress?

-Our bodies are actually designed to deal with toxic stress, but chronic or high levels can have a lasting impact on both our physical and emotional well-being.
+Our bodies are actually designed to deal with toxic stress, but chronic stress can have a lasting impact on both our physical and emotional well-being.

 Extreme stress can put you at increased risk for several physical complications, including high blood pressure and heart disease.
 It can also affect you by interfering with your sleep, digestion, mood, and productivity.

 “Therapy can be an important coping strategy when it comes to dealing with stress.
 This is a safe space where stress can be addressed and processed through.
 A therapist can help identify triggers that lead to stress and/or make it worse.”

 Like most forms of treatment — for physical ailments or mental health conditions — therapy isn’t a one-size-fits-all deal.
 What works for one person may not be as effective for another.
 It’s also not a magic pill that will just erase all your problems in one shot.